-An ecosystem (fishery) model is an abstract, usually a mathematical, representation of an ecological system (ranging in scale from an individual, population, community, or even an entire biome), which is studied to better understand the real system.
+An ecosystem (fishery) model is an abstract, usually a mathematical representation of an ecological system (ranging in scale from an individual, population, community, or even an entire biome), which is studied to better understand the real system.

 Using data gathered from the field, ecological relationships, such as the relation of spawners to rates of yield, or that between predator and prey populations-are derived, and these are mathematically combined to form fishery models.
 These model systems are then studied in order to make predictions about the dynamics of the real system.
-Often, the study of the inaccuracies in models (when compared to empirical observations) will lead to the generation of hypotheses about possible fishery relationships that are not yet known or well understood.
+Often, the study of the inaccuracies in models (when compared to empirical observations) will lead to the generation of hypotheses about possible fishery relations that are not yet known or well understood.

 Models enable researchers to simulate large-scale experiments that would be too costly or unethical to perform on a real ecosystem.
 They also enable the simulation of fishery management measures over very long periods of time (i.e. simulating a process that takes centuries in reality, can be done in a matter of minutes in a computer model).
 Fishery management models are mathematical representations of ecosystems.
 Typically, they simplify complex food webs down to their major components or trophic levels and quantify these as either numbers of organisms or biomass.
-Sustainable Ecosystem (fishery) Management Modeling can assist in the implementation of sustainable development.
+Sustainable Ecosystem (fishery) Management Modeling can assist in the implementation of sustainable developments.
 Systems analysis that describe how fishery resources can support the sustainable management of natural capital and resources is an increasingly used term for a guide for future development.
 Sustainability can be considered in terms of three aspects: environmental, economic and social domains.

-Modelers should be conscious of the following:
+Modelers Should be Conscious of the Following

-Modelers and the models they create, or use, are observer-defined abstractions that may or may not reflect reality, but only in the framework of the modeler's viewpoint.
+- Modelers and the models they create, or use, are observer-defined abstractions that may or may not reflect reality, but only in the framework of the observers viewpoint.
 Some models created can leave the arena of science and enter the realm of beliefs.
-Example: a belief that over escapement does not occur.

-- 2. There is an optimal degree of model complexity as models become complex and difficult to manage there is often an increase the level of uncertainty.
-Model complexity increases as variables are added, therefore the level of predictable accuracy declines. - 3.
-Fishery model(s) outputs comprise specific uncertainties.
+Example #1: A belief that overescapement does not occur Example #2: Overharvesting and underharvesting beliefs Example #3: Every model has errors and estimates of realities - 2.
+There is an optimal degree of model complexity as models become complex and difficult to manage.
+There is often an increased level of uncertainty.
+Model complexity increases as variables are added, therefore the level of predictable accuracy declines. - Fishery model(s) outputs comprise specific uncertainties.
 To overcome uncertainties, extensive information is required, collected or generated using Bayesian Methodologies in order to address a precise question or hypothesis.
-Example: do Bayesian techniques add data that never existed in the real world? - 4.
+Example: Do Bayesian techniques add data that never existed in the real world? - 4.
 Fishery-related models require a clear and precise specification of the focus of the outcomes of the effort.
-Models must have a clear purpose and outcome prior to constructing any fishery management-related models. - 5.
-Fishery models need intellectually chosen criteria, data inputs and data outcomes with clear distinctions of important and unimportant components.
+Models must have a clear purpose and outcome prior to constructing any fishery management-related models. - Fishery models need intellectually chosen criteria, data inputs and data outcomes with clear distinctions of important and unimportant components.
 What is relevant to the outcome and what is 'white noise' or irrelevant information.
-Example: the use of aerial surveys as compared to weir counts. - 6.
-Fishery models can be developed, if necessary or advisable, at an individual, population, ecosystem, landscape or biome level.
-What is the appropriate level at which any fishery model is to be developed? - 7.
-Fishery management models can illustrate interactive and feedback processes.
+Example: The use of aerial surveys compared to weir counts. - 6.
+Fishery models can be developed, if necessary or advisable, at individual, population, ecosystem, landscape or biome levels.
+What is the appropriate level at which any fishery model is to be developed?

+- 7. Fishery management models can illustrate interactive and feedback processes.
 These are often referred to as density-dependent issues. - 8.
 Fishery models can and may support the decision-making process.
 Models such as spawner-recruit relationships, number of spawners needed to achieve Maximum Sustained Yield (MSY) or Optimum Yield (OY).